lurxdel/La-Petite-Lure/README.md

 [Click Here to Explore](https://lurxdel.github.io/La-Petite-Lure/)

 > **Note:**
-> - The website is currently not fully responsive across all devices.
+> - The website may not be fully responsive across all devices.
 > - Some features may not function as intended, and the site might experience occasional crashes.
 > - Due to website being under development, the features might get an update in the future.